This post contains affiliate links.

 My advice is to always read the ingredients list and if the label is vague, don’t buy it.

-Also, try to find products that use recycled material as their packaging as non-recyclable packaging is a dangerous sign.
+Also, trying to find products that use recycled material as their packaging as non-recyclable packaging is a dangerous sign.

 Companies do like to greenwash and if it’s not transparent, it’s probably not natural.